VJigouline/HelpSystem/README.md

-Sitepackage for the project "MeerCAD Help"
+Sitepackage for the project "Help System"
 ==============================================================

 Add some explanation here.